U.S. flag An official website of the United States government.

 Eligibility

-The NOAA Planet Stewards program is open to all formal and informal educators working with elementary through college age students, as well as the general public.
+When open, the NOAA Planet Stewards program is available to all formal and informal educators working with elementary through college-age students, as well as the general public.

 • Educators actively working in pairs or groups.